 Lead Paint Training Courses Offered at the HBA

 Refresher Training Course: No course dates currently scheduled.
-Check back soon or contact Diana Forbes.
+Check back soon or contact Tracy Chiesa.

-The HBA has held 30+ Lead Paint Training sessions since December of 2009.
+The HBA has held 30+ Lead Paint Training sessions since 2009.
 Additional sessions will be added to keep up with market demand.
 If no course dates are noted above, please check back again soon.
-If you would like to be placed on a wait list for either type of course, please contact Diana Forbes (314-817-5633) and provide your name, company name, projected number of students and e-mail address for future email notifications.
+If you would like to be placed on a wait list for either type of course, please contact Tracy Chiesa (314-817-5631) and provide your name, company name, projected number of students and e-mail address for future email notifications.
 NOTE: The HBA needs a minimum of 15 students to host a course.

 Course Information Overview: